espressomd/espresso/doc/sphinx/features.rst

 Dipolar interactions on the gpu:

--  ``BARNES_HUT`` Enable Barnes-Hut octree sum on GPU algorithm for a dipole-dipole interaction calculation.
+-  ``DIPOLAR_BARNES_HUT`` Enable Barnes-Hut octree sum on GPU algorithm for a dipole-dipole interaction calculation.

 -  ``DIPOLAR_DIRECT_SUM`` Enables calculation of dipole-dipole interactions via direct summation on the gpu